urao/tungsten-fabric/tungsten_50_deploy/all-in-one-os/bring_up_steps.md

 PREFIX=24
 ```
 3. Remove file /etc/sysconfig/network-scripts/ifcfg-Wired_connection_1 if it exists
-4. Make sure internet is reachable via interface eth0
+4. Make sure internet is accessible via interface eth0
-5. Interface eth1 is not used currently, but make sure its UP and configured with some IP address
+5. Interface eth1 is not been used currently, but make sure its UP and configured
-6. Install packages
+6. Install required packages
 ```
 yum install -y epel-release
 yum install -y git ansible net-tools